GLG 3.6 Release: New Features and

 existed in the previous releases and was called SList.

-to the WORLD and SCREEN values.
-RATIO can also be used as a value
+and SCREEN values.
+RATIO can also be used as a

-used to create specialized objects that maintain X/Y ratio when
+be used to create specialized objects that maintain X/Y ratio when

 the drawing is resized.
 For example, if the X Offset Type of the Screen Offset transformation is

 set to RATIO and the Y Offset Type is set to WORLD, the effective Y offset

-will be adjusted by the X/Y ratio of the viewport to preserve X/Y ratio of
+will be adjusted by the X/Y ratio of the viewport to preserve X/Y

 transformations to control how the parameters of the transformations